-1) Press the F1 key to select A and then DC appears on the screen.
+1) Press the A key and then DC appears on the screen.
 The unit on the main reading screen is mA.

-Press F3 to switch the measurement between mA and 10A.
+Press F2 to switch the measurement between mA and 10A.
 600mA is acquiescently.

 2) Insert the black lead into the COM banana jack input and the red lead into the mA banana jack input.